n7st/netsplit.uk/content/posts/2022/10/19/remote_ovh_lab.md

 for SSL certificates.

-It was previously split into four parts which were written in 2019, but has now been consolidated into one post for readability and updated to still be valid in 2022.
+It was previously split into four parts which were written in 2019, but has now been consolidated into one post for readability and updated to still be valid in 2022 after OVH merged SoYouStart into its main control panel.

 ### Why?